Keano860/Deanschallenge1/README.md

 ## Description

-This Webpage was set up initially using many non semantic elements.
+This webpage was set up initially using many non semantic elements.
 The final push is a modified version of both the HTML and CSS codes for improves semantics and accessability

 ## Installation